nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to list food.
 (UC01)
 2. McGymmy shows a list of food.
 3. User request to delete a specific food on the list.
-4. McGymmy deletes the food.
+4. McGymmy deletes the food.<br>

-Use case ends
+Use case ends.

 **Extensions**
 - 2a.
 The list is empty.<br>